 Human Rights Education Project:

-A Joint Project of the Thomas J. Dodd Research Center & Neag School of Education
+A Joint Project of the Archives & Special Collections of the UConn Libraries and the Neag School of Education

 About the Project